No. 6 Baylor women beat Oklahoma State 94-48 after UConn win

+“You saw that pass she threw me,” Cooper said with a smile.

+“Does she not throw it like Bill Walton,” coach Kim Mulkey said.
+“Think of the last player that you ever saw that can take a rebound like that ... and it just be a line drive to the other end.”

 Vivian Gray and Natasha Mack both had 15 points for Oklahoma State (10-5, 1-2).
-Mack, who entered the game as the Big 12’s top rebounder and second nationally with 13.6 per game, had only two as the Cowgirls were outrebounded 61-21.
+Mack, who entered the game as the Big 12’s top rebounder and second nationally with 13.6 per game, had only two for the Cowgirls after getting three fouls in the first quarter.

+“We became very vulnerable in a hurry,” Oklahoma State coach Jim Littell said.

-A 14-0 run in the first quarter put the Lady Bears in control of the game after Gray’s 3-pointer had tied it 7-all.
-They scored 11 in a row in the second quarter — their 27th run of at least 10 consecutive points this season, and added another in the fourth quarter — when Juicy Landrum hit a 3-pointer before Smith scored eight consecutive points in less than two minutes for a 42-15 lead.
+The Lady Bears had three more runs of at least 10-0, giving them 28 such spurts this season.
+In an 11-0 run in the second quarter, Juicy Landrum hit a 3-pointer before Smith scored eight consecutive points in less than two minutes for a 42-15 lead.

-In Baylor’s big run in the first quarter over a five-minute span, Smith scored six points and Cooper had a pair of fast-break layups on assists from Cox after the 6-foot-4 preseason All-America post grabbed defensive rebounds and quickly pushed the ball ahead.
+“I saw her during the summer in AAU competition, I thought she was the best player in the country,” Littell said of Smith.
+“And Baylor develops their kids and they go to a different level as they learn in the system.
+And that’s what she’s done.”

 BIG PICTURE

 Oklahoma State: Gray certainly was a focus of the Baylor defense and had another tough day shooting, going 5 of 20 from the field.
 Gray was averaging 20.1 points a game.
 She had 22 points in a loss at Oklahoma, going 7 of 26 from the field in that game.
-She has scored in double figures in 40 consecutive games.
+She has scored in double figures in 40 consecutive games but saw the end of her streak of five consecutive 20-point games.

 Baylor: The Lady Bears, who have won the last nine Big 12 regular-season titles, have a 43-game winning streak in regular-season conference games. ...
-Coach Kim Mulkey got her 589th career win in her 20th season at Baylor.
+Mulkey got her 589th career win in her 20th season at Baylor. ...
+Their 74-58 win in Hartford, Connecticut, was UConn’s worst home loss in 14 years.

 POLL IMPLICATIONS

 The Lady Bears will certainly move up Monday in the new poll.
 It will be interesting to see how things all shake out since No. 2 Oregon also lost this week.
-No. 3 Oregon State, No. 4 South Carolina and No. 5 Stanford also played games Sunday.
+No. 3 Oregon State then suffered its first loss of the season Sunday, before No. 4 South Carolina won its game.

 UP NEXT